Drought in Australia: World War II drought: 1937 to 1945

-The drought broke in the southern States in winter 1945, with a good wheat harvest that year, but in some regions of southern Queensland and northern New South Wales 1946 was the worst year of all, and only in 1947 did significant general rains end the long drought.
+The drought broke in the southern States in winter 1945, with a good wheat harvest that year, but in some regions of southern Queensland and northern New South Wales 1946, it was the worst year of all, and only in 1947 did significant general rains end the long drought.

 Post World War II

-In 1952 large regions across the North were affected by a failed wet season declared to be the "driest season for 50 years."
+In 1952, large regions across the North were affected by a failed wet season declared to be the "driest season for 50 years".
 Its effect on agriculture was profound, with millions of cattle dying, many because the stock routes south were too dry to sustain their journey.
 Artist Sidney Nolan, on commission from the Brisbane Courier-Mail, produced a series of photographs of their dried carcasses, but the results were judged by editors to be too confronting and the article carried his drawings from the pictures instead.

-1965-1968 drought
+1965–1968 drought

 From 1965–1968, eastern Australia was again greatly affected by drought.
 Conditions had been dry over the centre of the continent since 1957 but spread elsewhere during the summer of 1964/1965.
 This drought contributed to the 1967 Tasmanian fires in which 62 people died in one day and 1,400 homes were lost.